aborruso/animated-gif-mapserver/README.md

 > MapServer is an [Open Source](https://opensource.org/) platform for publishing spatial data and interactive mapping applications to the web.
 Originally developed in the mid-1990’s at the University of Minnesota, MapServer is released under an [MIT-style license](https://mapserver.org//copyright.html#license), and runs on all major platforms ([Windows](https://mapserver.org//download.html#windows), [Linux](https://mapserver.org//download.html#linux), [Mac OS X](https://mapserver.org//download.html#osx)).

-It has a cli - [`mapserv`](https://mapserver.org/cgi/mapserv.html#mapserv) - that you can use to create ouputs.<br>Moreover it can use [run-time substitution](https://mapserver.org/cgi/runsub.html) to change variables values at run-rine.
+It has a cli - [`mapserv`](https://mapserver.org/cgi/mapserv.html#mapserv) - that you can use to create ouputs.
+Moreover it can use [run-time substitution](https://mapserver.org/cgi/runsub.html) to change variables values at run-time.

 Then I can use it to create a `PNG` output file for every year, and then to process these and create an animated `GIF`.

-To use Mapserver it's necessary to create a `map file`, a configuration file in which set the geographical bounding box, the input layers you want to use, the graphic styles to apply, etc..<br>
+To use MapServer it's necessary to create a `map file`, a configuration file in which set the geographical bounding box, the input layers you want to use, the graphic styles to apply, etc..
 I will not explain here what the syntax is, it is not the purpose of this repository, I'll just make a few comments.

 Some points for the [example map file](https://github.com/aborruso/animated-gif-mapserver/blob/main/processing/data.map) I have created: